Internal Medicine Program Directors and Leadership Team

 Jessica Amos, DO

-Professional Interests: I have always been passionate to care and serve the community in which I grew up in.
+Professional interests: I have always been passionate to care and serve the community in which I grew up in.
 However during residency I quickly learned that academic medicine would also be an integral part of my future as an Internal Medicine physician.
 Academia not only allows me to have the ongoing opportunity to advance my own knowledge of medicine and patient care but also provides me the avenue to use that knowledge to educate the next generation of physicians.
 My role in leadership as Associate Program Director has also allowed me to provide continuous program development and work closely with residents to provide and meet their needs to become excellent physicians.

-Hobbies / Interests: Weekend trips to Lewisburg area for outdoor adventures and R&R time with family and friends.
+Hobbies/iInterests: Weekend trips to Lewisburg area for outdoor adventures and R&R time with family and friends.

-Strengths of Training at CAMC: Innovation.
+Strengths of training at CAMC: Innovation.
 CAMC not only provides excellent education but we also work continuously with residents and use their input to help with ongoing program improvement.
 We train some of the best general Internists but also offer advanced training in fellowships that is growing every year.

 Life in Charleston: Even though Charleston is the largest city in WV and has the typical variety of restaurants and activities, it still offers that “small town” feel of community.